Scott-Vogelius element and iterated penalty method for inhomogeneous Dirichlet boundary conditions: Iterated penalty method

 \subsubsection{Manufactured solution and discretisation}

-We use again the manufactured solution in~\eqref{eq:exact_sol} to the Stokes problem~\eqref{eq:Stokes-weak-inh} on $\Omega=(6,12)\times(0,6)$ subject to inhomogeneous Dirichlet boundary conditions for given $g=u\in \Hsim$.
+We use again the manufactured solution in~\eqref{eq:exact_sol} to the Stokes problem~\eqref{eq:Stokes-weak-inh} on $\Omega=(0,1)^2$ subject to inhomogeneous Dirichlet boundary conditions for given $g=u\in \Hsim$.
 The triangulations for the discrete problem are generated using parameters $N\in\{4,8,16,32,64\}$ as before.
 As in Section~\ref{sec:NumExp_SV}, we directly impose the traces $\tr(u_{h,i}) = \tr(g_h)=\tr(\tilde{I}_h(g))$ in FEniCS with $\tilde I_h$, as introduced in Section~\ref{sec:compat}.
 Alternatively, by use of a discrete extension of $\tr(g_h)$, one may reduce the inhomogeneous problem~\eqref{eq:Uzawa-u} to the homogeneous one.
-However, in this case the convergence of the IPM significantly depends on the choice of the discrete extension.
-To ensure reproducibility, for this reason, we impose the inhomogeneous Dirichlet boundary conditions directly by the FEniCS routine \verb|DirichletBC|.
+However, in this case the convergence of the IPM depends on the choice of the discrete extension, as demonstrated in Subsection~\ref{subsec:dep_extension} below.
+To ensure reproducibility, for this reason, in the remaining numerical experiments we impose the inhomogeneous Dirichlet boundary conditions directly by the FEniCS routine \texttt{DirichletBC}.
+We investigate the perfomance of the IPM on the original mesh $\tria_h$ compared to the modified mesh $\tilde{\tria}_h$ as described in Section~\ref{sec:mesh_mod}: \begin{enumerate}[label=$\bullet$] \item In $\tria_h$: singular and nearly singular vertices may be present; \item In $\tilde{\tria}_h$: local modification at all possibly singular vertices are employed so that no singular and no (nearly) singular vertices occur, see~Section~\ref{sec:mesh_mod}. \end{enumerate} All experiments are conducted with polynomial degree $k=4$, i.e., the velocity space is $X_h=\mathcal{L}_4^1(\tria_h)^2$ and $\mathcal{L}_4^1(\tilde{\tria}_h)^2$ respectively, see~\eqref{def:Xh-SV}.
+In the case of the modified mesh $\tilde{\tria}_h$ the pressure space is characterised as $Q_h = \mathcal{L}_3^0(\tilde{\tria}_h)\cap L_0^2(\Omega)$.
+For the original mesh $\tria_h$ due to the possible presence of singular vertices the pressure functions may have some local constraints.
+Since the IPM does not require a basis of the pressure space, we can approximate the solutions by using the IPM in this case without extra effort.